garykac/3d-cubes/README.md

 The Wavefront .obj file format supports vertices, normals and texture coordinates (and more advanced features not used here).
-Material info is stored in a separate .mtl file: [cube.mtl](cube.mtl) (Note: materials are not automatically loaded by Blender)
+Material info is stored in a separate .mtl file: [cube.mtl](cube.mtl)

 ## STL